| | |

-As promised in last week’s post that highlighted my newly painted desk and console, it’s time to pull the curtain back on another room reveal…woot woot!
+As promised in last week’s post where I used Annie Sloan chalk paint to jazz up my desk and console, it’s time to pull the curtain back on another room reveal…woot woot!

 Over the past decade, the room that currently serves as my home office has undergone quite a few significant design changes.
 This is what it looked like for the first few years when it served as the playroom when my kiddos were tiny: